Oh What a Beautiful World ~

 In these stressful times isolated from regular contact, we have taken advantage of our extra time to revise our earlier publications to improve both the content and images.
 Our first book, Two’s a Crew was published ten years ago, and in that time we’ve become better wordsmiths and more professional publishers.
 So, we have updated and expanded our earlier books, releasing new editions of Two’s a Crew, Where Wild Winds Blow, Reflections in a Sailor’s Eyes, and Jude’s Practical Boat Bits and Tips.

-Available only to AUSTRALIAN ADDRESSES.
+Upon request, the authors can sign these books – Available only to AUSTRALIAN ADDRESSES.

 The Myth Of Halcyon And Ceyx